-To educate parents and teachers about internet safety and online addiction.
-To require schools to uphold their CIPA policies at school and on school buses.
+KBS Mission Statement: To educate parents and teachers about internet safety and online addiction.
+To require schools comply with CIPA policies at school and on school buses.
 To discourage overuse of screens and school assignments that lead kids to harmful content on the internet.

 I would like to respectfully request that all of my child’s education and educational content be presented without the use of electronic devices.
 This includes the use of tablets, Chromebooks, laptops or desktop computers.